You can get unlimited data without a contract from £16/month, giving you unlimited downloads on Pay As You Go without the need for a credit check.

 If you’re travelling abroad to another European country, a 20GB data roaming limit applies on your unlimited data plan from giffgaff.
 Beyond this, you’ll be surcharged at a rate of 0.36p/MB for further data usage abroad.

-In the UK, Lebara Mobile currently offers an unlimited data SIM card for £35/month with 3 months half price.
+In the UK, Lebara Mobile currently offers an unlimited data SIM card for £25/month.
 With 4G coverage from the Vodafone network, it also gives you unlimited UK minutes, unlimited UK texts and unlimited international minutes to 41 countries.

 In addition, you can get £10 of free credit when you port in your existing phone number to Lebara Mobile.
 When abroad, up to 16.6GB of data can be used in Europe at no extra cost and up to 10GB of data can be used in India at no extra cost.